top of page

 • Is this like going to therapy?
 My teen/spouse/parent refuses to go.

-For therapy-averse individuals, family coaching may be more appealing because it requires less emotional vulnerability and focuses more on solving disagreements.
+For therapy-averse individuals, coaching may be more appealing because it requires less emotional vulnerability and focuses more on solving disagreements.
 If you have a reluctant family member who would like to know more, I am happy to discuss it with them one-on-one.

 Still have questions?
 Get in touch!